fyrk/world2minetest/README.md

 This will create a new file `parsed_data/features_dxf.json`.

-## Detailed buildings with CityGML
+## Detailed buildings with CityGML/CityJSON
 CityJSON containing buildings can be used instead of data from OpenStreetMap, for a higher level of detail.<br>
 If you have CityGML files, these need to be converted to CityJSON first.
 This can be done with [citygml-tools](https://github.com/citygml4j/citygml-tools):
 ```